MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

    Joni Sherman
    ```

+    >**Tip**: If you're working from a lab hosting provider, you can access all the labs by opening **https://aka.ms/sc400labs** in Microsoft Edge.
+This will give you a web-based interface for the labs, making it easier to copy and paste longer blocks of text when needed.

 1. Select the **Send** button in the upper right of the message window to send the email.

 1. You should receive a message that the email was undeliverable and blocked by a DLP policy.